Master of Teaching (Secondary) Internship

 Applicants must complete their undergraduate degree and qualify for two learning areas offered in this course by the application closing date.

-The list of eligible schools is confidential, however, applicants can indicate their preference for CSPs and geographical locations once their application has progressed to the interview/teaching demonstration stage.
+The list of eligible schools is confidential; however, applicants can indicate their preference for geographical locations once their application has progressed to the interview/teaching demonstration stage.

 You will have a greater chance of being placed in a school if you are flexible with the geographic location where you are placed.